microsoft/Application-Insights-Workbooks/README.md

 contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

 # What is Community Template Repository for?
 This repository allows developers or IT professionals to create reusable template so that they can share Usage related reports with a community.
-We currently support Workbooks and Cohorts templates.
+We currently support Workbooks and Cohorts.

 # How to contribute?
 Do contrubute it, it would be necessary to understand the structure of folders.
 The following is the folder structures of Community Templates.